 Adrienne Rupp: What made you decide to join Validic?

-AR: Tell me about your role here as senior product manager of data sources.
+AR: Tell me about your role as senior director of legal & compliance.

-AR: What type of skills, education, training do you need for your role or similar roles?
+AR: What skills, education, and training do you need for your role or similar roles?

-AR: What do you enjoy most about your role?
+AR: What do you enjoy most about working at Validic?

 AR: What’s one thing on your bucket list?